Master Gardeners of Whitley County

-The mission of the Purdue Extension Whitley County Master Gardeners is to positively impact our community by educating on good gardening practices.
-This includes education on environmental practices that benefit our community.
 To accomplish this goal, the group is offering grant money to enable and encourage projects that would allow organizations to be innovators in gardening practices, a well as impact the beauty of our communities.
 The grant opportunities are for Whitley County not for profit organizations or groups.
-This is the third year that the Purdue Extension Whitley County Master Gardeners have offered this grant money.

 In 2021, The Giving Gardens of Indiana received funds to supplement their Farm and Forest School and the implementation of a strawberry bed.
 They will be doing a presentation later this year on their project.